 In the UK bore waves vary from a few inches high to a number of feet.
 Their form can vary between a green wave to full-width broken soup.
 Timings are usually predictable for incoming bores, though they may vary due to weather and river-levels.
 Wave conditions can vary greatly however, with river-levels being the most significant factor.
 Atmospheric pressure and wind direction/strength also have an effect.

 The best wave conditions tend to come from low river-levels and little wind.
 High river-levels can wipe out a bore almost completely.
-Low river-levels can cause problems too, ahead of the wave you may find it too shallow to paddle.
+Low river-levels can cause problems too, ahead of the wave you may yourself ‘bottoming-out’.

 River Dee Description

 The River Dee ticks a number of boxes nicely.
 It provides a fairly clean surfable wave that runs for around 3 miles, giving a ride of 30 minutes or more!
-It is relatively easy to access, is predictable, fairly consistent and rarely crowded.
+It is relatively easy to access, is predictable, fairly consistent and not too crowded.

 While the Dee Estuary is over 3 miles wide for the most-part, it quickly narrows downriver of Connah’s Quay.
 Here the river enters a narrow canalised section, which runs to the outskirts of Chester, where it returns to the meanders of the original river.

 The canalised section begins downriver of Queensferry and runs dead-straight for 3 miles or so, to Saltney Footbridge.
 This gives it a fairly consistent and predictable wave, which forms across the full-width of the river channel for much of the length.
-In the Right conditions the wave is surfable all the way to Saltney.
+In the right conditions the wave is surfable all the way to Saltney, and forms a surfable wave even as far as The Cop on a good day.

-Downriver of the ‘Blue-Bridge’ at Queensferry, the channel is a little over 100m wide, while at the upper reaches it has narrowed to around half of this.
+Downriver of the Jubilee Bridge (Blue-Bridge) at Queensferry, the channel is a little over 100m wide, while at the upper reaches it has narrowed to around half of this.

-‘Downriver’ and ‘Upriver’ relate to the usual flow of the freshwater river (not the incoming flood) i.e. a location downriver of Chester would be nearer to the sea.
+‘Downriver’ and ‘Upriver’ relate to the usual flow of the freshwater river (not the incoming flood) i.e. a location downriver of Chester would be closer to the sea.

 ‘Left’/’Right’ bank relate to the direction of paddling at the time – look to your left – that’s the Left bank.